emmanuel2014/Cyclistic-Bike-Share-Analysis/README.md

 Where is your data located?

-The Cyclistic trip data can be accessed here.
+The Cyclistic trip data can be accessed [here]([https://divvy-tripdata.s3.amazonaws.com/index.html].
 For the purposes of this analysis, we will be working with either an entire year of data or just one quarter of a year.

 How is the data organized?